-ABET Outcomes
+ABET Program Outcomes

-Engineering programs must demonstrate that their graduates have:
+Engineering programs must demonstrate that their students attain the following outcomes:

-- a. an ability to apply knowledge of mathematics, science, and engineering - b. an ability to design and conduct experiments, as well as to analyze and interpret data - c. an ability to design a system, component, or process to meet desired needs - d. an ability to function on multidisciplinary teams - e. an ability to identify, formulate, and solve engineering problems - f. an understanding of professional and ethical responsibility - g. an ability to communicate effectively - h. the broad education necessary to understand the impact of engineering solutions in a global and societal context - i. a recognition of the need for, and an ability to engage in life-long learning - j. a knowledge of contemporary issues - k. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice - 1. a recognition of basic leadership skills
+- a. an ability to apply knowledge of mathematics, science, and engineering - an ability to design and conduct experiments, as well as to analyze and interpret data - an ability to design a system, component, or process to meet desired needs with realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - d. an ability to function on multidisciplinary teams - e. an ability to identify, formulate, and solve engineering problems - f. an understanding of professional and ethical responsibility - g. an ability to communicate effectively - h. the broad education necessary to understand the impact of engineering solutions in a

+- global, economic, environmental, and societal context - i. a recognition of the need for, and an ability to engage in life-long learning - j. a knowledge of contemporary issues - k. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice